ModelTC/general-sam/README.md

 let state = sam.get_root_state();

-// "b" is not a suffix but a substring. let state = state.feed_chars("b");
+// "b" is not a suffix but at least a substring of "abcbc" let state = state.feed_chars("b");
 assert!(!state.is_accepting());

-// "bc" is a suffix.
-let state = state.feed_chars("c");
+// "bc" is a suffix of "abcbc" let state = state.feed_chars("c");
 assert!(state.is_accepting());

-// "bcbc" is also a suffix.
-let state = state.feed_chars("bc");
+// "bcbc" is a suffix of "abcbc" let state = state.feed_chars("bc");
 assert!(state.is_accepting());

-// "bcbcbc" is not a substring. let state = state.feed_chars("bc");
+// "bcbcbc" is not a substring, much less a suffix of "abcbc" let state = state.feed_chars("bc");
 assert!(!state.is_accepting() && state.is_nil());
 ```